Ruun/Ruun/README.md

 Here are some ideas to get you started:-->

 ### About me;
-I’m Ruan, a software developer from Ottawa, Canada.
+I’m Ruan, a software developer from Canada.
 I have a passion for coding and enjoy learning new languages and frameworks.
 I have a particular interest in UI/UX design and believe that good UI/UX is essential for the success of websites and apps.

 <hr>